-Our students also learn information, technology, and data analytics skills that make them uniquely prepared for information curation roles in the government or private sector, such as legal informatics and intelligence.
+Our students also learn how to transform data into solutions for real-world challenges.
+They build information, technology, and data analytics skills that uniquely prepare them for digital curation roles in the government or private sector, including legal informatics and intelligence.

 At the UMD iSchool, we believe one of the best ways to learn - is to do.
 In addition to studying under world-renowned faculty, our students learn through hands-on projects with our 400+ industry partners and at our research centers and labs.
 Located just outside Washington DC, MLIS students have unparalleled opportunities to work on projects with leading information agencies and organizations.

 Meet Holly McIntyre, Alumna & Archivist for NASA Goddard